evidence-dev/evidence/sites/docs/pages/getting-started.md

 &#96;&#96;&#96;
 ```

-Now refresh, and notice that your table has changed to show only the most recent 100 orders, with only the columns you specified:
+Now refresh, and notice that your table has changed to show only the most recent 100 orders, with only the table columns you specified:

 add image TODO